What is a Carb Cap?

-Glass or Titanium: Common carb cap materials are glass and titanium.
+- Material: Carb caps must be made of heat resistant material that can withstand the high temps of your banger.
+Common carb caps are made of quartz, glass, and titanium.
 The choice is mostly aesthetic, and most dabbers choose to buy a carb cap that matches their nail.
-Glass carb caps tend to be more artistic, while titanium carb caps are typically more austere.
-Always be sure your dabbing accessories are high-quality borosilicate glass or grade 2 or 3 titanium.
+Always be sure your dabbing accessories are high-quality quartz, borosilicate glass, or grade 2 or 3 titanium.

 Low-temp, efficient dabbing is made much easier using a carb cap.
 They’re simple to use and keep clean, and they usually double as a convenient dabber.
-Unlike other accessories, it feels natural to use a carb cap after a few uses, and some smokers say it even sates the urge to ‘pull out the slide’ after a hit, like you would with a bong.
+Unlike other accessories, after a few dabs it feels natural to use a carb cap.
+Some smokers making the switch to concentrate dabbing even say it replaces the urge to ‘pull out the slide’ after a hit, like you would with a bong.